Prevention & Education Program

 It is important that WISE materials are available throughout the community for victims and survivors to access in safe ways and for everyone to learn more about ending violence.
 Call or email and request materials for your business or organization.

 Figuring out relationships can be tricky.
 You deserve to know what healthy, safe and respectful relationships look like.
 With information and resources, you can evaluate your relationships, understand consent and warning signs, and learn how to provide support to friends.

-WISE advocates are available to support you 24 hours a day, 7 days a week.
+WISE advocates are available to support you every hour, every day.
 Call our crisis line for immediate support.
 Please keep in mind that our advocates are mandated reporters and are required by law to report suspected child abuse or neglect.
 To maintain anonymity, consider leaving out details like your age.

 For over 20 years, WISE has been working with students and schools to prevent violence before it impacts young lives.
 Our goal is to permeate students, educators, and the community with skills for healthy and fulfilling relationships.
 WISE’s K-12 program content is drawn from nationally-recognized violence prevention curricula, tailored to meet the specific needs and climate of individual schools, and stays relevant through our participation in national, state and regional professional work.
 We work with schools to expand the environmental support for students with programming in PE, Health, Guidance, English, Social Studies, Family and Consumer Sciences, History, and more.
 Contact the Prevention and Education Program to learn more about how we can integrate these life lessons into your curriculum.
 All WISE educators are certified crisis advocates in Vermont and New Hampshire and are able to provide on-site support.
 We are also mandated reporters of child abuse or neglect.